jpritcha3-14/sudoku-image-solver/README.md

     - Classifier (random forest) has been trained on ~900 numbers parsed from images gathered from the internet.
 Cross validated accuracy for digit recogintion is around 98%.
 Will continue to gather images to improve classifier.

 - **Solve the Sudoku puzzle**
+	- In progress!
+The solvePuzzle.py script solves a Sudoku puzzle represented as numpy ndarray using a brute force backtracking method.
+This method is not viable for less constrained puzzles and takes too long.
+Logic needs improvemnet to solve more difficult puzzles.

+- **Overlay the solution to the puzzle on the original image**
 	- Complete!
-The solvePuzzle.py script solves a Sudoku puzzle represented as numpy ndarray.

-- **Overlay the solution to the puzzle on the original image accounting for the original camera skew**
-	- To be implemented.

 ## Next Steps
 - ~~Create a script to ingest Sudoku images and create examples of each number using current functions for corner selection and square parsing.~~
 - ~~Find, ingest, and classify digit images to train a learning model.~~
 - ~~Train a supervised learning model to correctly identify numbers.~~
 - ~~Use the trained model to classify numbers from new puzzles.~~
-- Overlay the results of solving the sudoku puzzle on the original image.
+- ~~Overlay the results of solving the sudoku puzzle on the original image.~~
+- Improve puzzle solver logic to work with less constrained (harder) puzzles
 - Clean up and comment code, run a linter.
 - Continue to gather and ingest sudoku images to improve the classifier.